June 19, 2013

 During the nine years we were together, I tried everything to remedy my happiness “issue.”
 Although some changes would bring temporary happiness, it would eventually slip away and I would once again feel empty and sad.
 Finally, I made the difficult decision to return to my hometown alone and start my life over.

-Some people, a very small percentage of humanity, will never be happy, regardless of the decisions they make or the achievements they attain.
-A significant component of how you feel, and thus your personal happiness, is determined by brain chemistry.
+Some people, a very small percentage of humanity, will never be happy, regardless of the decisions they make or the achievements they attain because a significant component of how you feel, and thus your personal happiness, is determined by brain chemistry.
 Each of has a natural balance to which we return; a mean to which we revert.
 Some folks drew the short stick in life and are cursed with a baseline that makes fulfillment an elusive impossibility; at least on a long-term basis.

 If You Are Unhappy Everywhere You Go, The Problem Might Be Staring at You in the Mirror